openhab/openhab-docs/installation/openhabian.md

 timedatectl
 ```

-Changing the locale of your system is done by the following commands.
+Changing the locale of your system is done by the below commands.
 The first command configures the available languges, the second will define the default.
 You should leave Englisch as an available language, as not all packages provide error messages in e.g. German.

 ```shell
 # List available locales